The three-year fundraising drive will raise the level of specialist schools in the World ORT Kadima Mada network.

 The schools serve about 1,000 students, more than half of whom live on campus.

-Most of the students have experienced severe poverty, their challenges intensified by divorce, abuse or other factors,” said World ORT Director General and CEO Shmuel Sisso.
+Most of the students have experienced severe poverty, their challenges intensified by divorce, abuse or other factors,” said former World ORT Director General and CEO Shmuel Sisso.
 “These schools are a last ditch attempt to help teenagers who would otherwise face a future even bleaker than their past.”

 But the schools are in serious need of investment.
 Some 80 classrooms need to be renovated so that they can be upgraded to use Smart technology such as interactive whiteboards.
 Likewise, there are 12 science labs which need to be completely refurbished and upgraded.